 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of construction presence, and associated noise and delays due to traffic management measures.
-The closest residential property lies 25m west of the A9 trunk road and there is one local access point adjacent to the SB carriageway within the scheme extent; therefore, local access will be granted where required.
+There are 4 access points located within the scheme extent; however local access will be granted where required.